 What Are the Different Types of Forgiveness Programs?

-The Teacher Loan Forgiveness Program gives to $17,500 toward Direct Subsidized and Unsubsidized Loans as well as Subsidized and Unsubsidized Federal Stafford Loans.
+The Teacher Loan Forgiveness Program forgives up to $17,500 on subsidized and unsubsidized Direct Loans and Federal Stafford Loans.

-- Be a highly qualified teacher having passed a rigorous state exam or meet other licensing requirements.
+- Be a “highly qualified teacher” that passed a rigorous state exam or met other licensing requirements

-- Work the entire academic year, full-time – with a few exceptions.
+- Work full-time for the entire academic year (with a few exceptions)

-- Teach for five consecutive years, without any breaks in employment.
+- Teach 5 consecutive years without any breaks in employment

-- Have taken out your loan before your 5th year of teaching ends.
+- Have taken out your loan before your fifth year of teaching ends

 Medical forgiveness programs may be offered by: